 - The adequacy of the offender’s parole plan;

 - The offender’s ability and readiness to assume obligations and undertake responsibilities;

 - The offender’s intelligence and training;

-- The offender’s family status and whether s/he has relatives who display an interest in him/her or whether s/he has other close and constructive associations in the community;
+- The offender’s family status and whether he or she has relatives who display an interest in him or her or whether he or she has other close and constructive associations in the community;

-- The offender’s employment history, his/her occupational skills, and the stability of his/her past employment;
+- The offender’s employment history, his or her occupational skills, and the stability of his or her past employment;

 - The type of residence, neighborhood, or community in which the offender plans to live;

 - The offender’s past use of narcotics or past habitual and excessive use of alcohol;

 - The offender’s mental or physical makeup, including any disability or handicap which may affect his/her conformity to law;

 - The offender’s prior criminal record, including the nature and circumstances, recency, and frequency of previous offenses;